ga4gh/vrs/docs/source/specification/terms_and_model/variation.rst

 * The implementation MAY infer the Sequence by location_id and the Sequence State type, and ensure compatibility between them.
 This behavior is not included in the specification.
 * Alleles are equal only if the component fields are equal: at the same location and with the same state.
 * Alleles may have multiple related representations on the same Sequence type due to shifting (aka shuffling, normalization).
 A future version of VMC will provide a general framework for flexibly declaring various notions of pairwise Allele relationships.
-* Implementations MUST report variation right normalized.
-See :ref:`the rationale for right normalization <right-normalize>`.

 **Notes**